 I was a College prefect for 2 years (2010-2012).

-I was also a member of the college choir and represented the College English literary union, science union and the I.T society and played tennis for the college team,
+I was also a member of the college choir; represented the College English literary union, science union and I.T. society; and played tennis for the college team.

 Won the CALSDA bronze award for Public Speaking & successfully completed IELTS with band score of 7.